 Cons

 - Large File Size – Flutter apps are often large due to widgets.
 This causes them to take up more space on your device.
-It also means that Flutter apps take more time to download and update.
+Additionally, it also means that Flutter apps take more time to download and update.

 - Complex Updates – You have to update Flutter modules in order to update an operating system’s programming requirements.
 This means you have to recompile and reinstall Flutter modules on the devices since the modules are integrated as fixed components in the program.